10 Real Terraform Interview Questions (and Expert Answers!) — 2025 DevOps Guide

 🎯 One backend → one state → one environment.

 Never mix dev and prod in the same state file.
-That’s like storing fire and gasoline in the same drawer.
+That’s storing fire and gasoline in the same drawer.

 Question 10: How do you shift security left?